gchq/sleeper/docs/usage/bulk-import.md

 will attempt to pre-split separately, which can waste compute resources.
 You can take control over this by pre-splitting the table as described [here](../usage/tables.md#pre-split-partitions).

-Note that it is vital that a table's partitions are split based on a representative sample of data.
-Bulk import requires a minimum number of partitions, set in the table property `sleeper.table.bulk.import.min.leaf.partitions`, documented [here](properties/table/bulk_import.md).
-If the table is not pre-split as described [here](../usage/tables.md#pre-split-partitions), or if too few partitions are present, then when a bulk import job is submitted the partitions will be split automatically, based on the data in the bulk import job.
-This will assume that the job's data is a representative sample for the table.

 Files to be ingested must be accessible to the EMR cluster, and to the lambda that receives the job to submit to the cluster.
 See the [ingest guide](ingest.md#prepare-files) for how to prepare your files for access.